codatio/codat-docs/docs/accounting-api/guides/bill-pay/use-bill-pay-demo-app.md

 ## Try out the authorization process in Hosted Link

+Maybe this doesn't need a full procedure?
+Could just say "we built this using Hosted Link".
 These steps would be performed by the SMB user.

 1. From the app start screen, click **Get Started**.